-- 1. Worksheet: Notepad interface and features

-- 2. Worksheet: Notepad procedures
+- 1. Worksheet: Notepad interface and features - 2.
+Worksheet: Opening Notepad and saving a file in Notepad

-- 3. Video Typing Tutorial

-- What are some fun things you want to create using Notepad? - How did the Notepad help you organise your thoughts?
+- What are some fun things you want to create using Notepad? - How did the Notepad help you organize your thoughts?

 ✓ Write about your favourite activity using Notepad.
 Save it.
 Share with a classmate.